PWYP members’ responses to the COVID-19 pandemic

 - PWYP UK – the UK coalition has signed the UK Anti-Corruption Coalition’s Covid-19 Statement

-- NRGI article – Coronavirus, the Oil Crash and Economies: How Can Governments of Oil-Dependent Countries Respond? –
+- NRGI articles – Coronavirus, the Oil Crash and Economies: How Can Governments of Oil-Dependent Countries Respond? and When Oil Prices Drop, Corruption Risks Can Rise

 - PWYP Indonesia – COVID-19 specific page (available in English via Google Translate)